What is Open Access?

 The SNSF supports the principle of Open Access and expects its grant recipients to make their research results publicly available for re-use, promptly and in electronic form.

 Since 1 April 2018, published books have to be freely accessible after 12 months.
-Journal articles are subject to a six-month embargo.
-At present, books must be publicly accessible after 24 months and journal articles after 12 months.

 You can find detailed information about the SNSF regulations here.